Continuous topological phase transition between $\mathbb{Z}_2$ topologically ordered phases

-\textbf{Discussions and outlook.} In this letter, we propose a perturbed $\mathbb{Z}_4$ QD model to study the topological phase transitions between the TC and DS phases, from which we find that the direct continuous phase transition exists between these two $\mathbb{Z}_2$ topologically ordered phases.
+\textbf{Discussions and outlook.} In this letter, we propose a perturbed $\mathbb{Z}_4$ QD model to study the topological phase transitions between the TC and DS phases, from which we find that a direct continuous phase transition exists between these two $\mathbb{Z}_2$ topologically ordered phases.
 We identify that the continuous TC-DS transition belongs to the XY* universality class, where deconfined $\mathbb{Z}_4$ anyons emerge.
 Our findings imply that if we consider a model without any explicit $\mathbb{Z}_4$ structure but exhibiting a continuous TC-DS transition, fractionalized anyons can emerge at the transition.
-We emphasize that the TC-DS transition is not a fine-tuned result since it is a continuous transition line in the plane defined by $h_x<0.8$ and $h_z = h_w$, and we further verified this conclusion through the analysis of O(2) field theory~\cite{appendix}.
+We emphasize that the TC-DS transition is not a fine-tuned result, since it is a continuous transition line in the plane defined by $h_x<0.8$ and $h_z = h_w$, and we further verified this conclusion through the analysis of O(2) field theory~\cite{appendix}.
 Since the TC and DS phases are dual to two different $\mathbb{Z}_2$ symmetry protected topological (SPT) phases in $(2+1)$D~\cite{Levin_Gu_2012}, the multi-critical point can also be interpreted as a topological critical point between two $\mathbb{Z}_2$ SPT phases.
+We note that a topological phase transition with an exact continuous symmetry can realize a deconfined quantum critical point~\cite{Nat_pivot_DQCP_2023}.
+It is therefore interesting to consider a model that exhibits the continuous TC–DS transition while maintaining an exact continuous symmetry at the critical point.
 Our results shed light on constructing a general theoretical framework for continuous topological phase transitions beyond anyon condensation, i.e. considering emergent anyons to reconcile two incompatible topological orders.